DJFPaul/grandMA2-Chataigne-Module/README.md

           Generally, faders go from 1-90, Buttons go from 101-190.
           Requesting any outside this range can/will lead to undesired behaviour.

-          If you do not need a specific field, leave it blank. (⚠️Make sure it's blank and not a space. ⚠️)
+          If you do not need a specific field, leave it blank.
+          (⚠️Make sure it is indeed blank and not a space.⚠️)
           The more / faster you request the higher the processing load will be.
           Only request what you really need, to not waste resources.